Antonio417/Data_Analyst_Portfolio/SQL/Danny's-Diner/solution.md

 | ----------- | ----------- |
 | 8       | ramen |

+- Most purchased item on the menu is ramen which is 8 times.

 ### 5. Which item was the most popular for each customer?

 ````sql